-Objectives SSC-2's learning outcomes ILOs
+Objectives SSC-2's learning outcomes

-Subject-specific competences
+Subject-spec cific competences

 Knowledge, Graduates ILO1,

-comprehen- know and comprehend the principles of natural sciences, engineering, technology, and ILO8,
+comprehen- • know and comprehend the principles of natural sciences, engineering, technology, and ILO8,

 sion, and mathematics that are the basis of the subject area of their focal studies, ILO10

 application

-Objectives SSC-2's learning outcomes ILOs • have a systematic comprehension of the central elements and concepts of the subject area of their focal studies, possess interdisciplinary (coherent) knowledge on the subject areas of their focal stud- ies, know additional aspects of subject-related sciences, • can apply their knowledge and comprehension to conduct developments according to predefined and specific requirements, to realize results and do this in collaboration with a team of engineers, scientists, and representatives of other subject areas, nave learned fundamental development and planning methods and possess the compe- tensy to apply these systematically. tency to apply these systematically, Bosoarch • know the relationship between their discipline and the general expectations of society.
-11.02 Research, • can carry out literature and data research and using databases and other sources of in 11.02, analysis, • call carry out interature and data research and using databases and other sources of in- 11.03, solving and have a solid command of methods and procedures to document research results 11.04, evaluation can conduct a comparative analysis between their findings and results from theory and 1205 evaluation relevant literatures and to draw conclusions relevant to their interest. • possess the necessary knowledge and comprehension to identify, formulate, and to solve problems, including aspects outside of their area of specialization, using established or newly developed methods, • can transform generally formulated tasks into feature-oriented requirement profiles and conduct a scientifically based analysis by applying learned methods, can apply their knowledge and competencies to analyze developments (material char- acteristics, products, processes, methods), advance these developments, and communi- cate these to others, • are able to apply various methods - mathematical analysis, computer-aided designs or systematic experimental research - to conduct task-specific investigation and/or inde- pendently resolve issues of development tasks, can select and apply suitable analysis and modelling techniques General and social competences Graduates ILO6, • can work in teams and can constructively contribute as an individual and as a team ILO7, member, ILO8, • can apply various methods to communicate effectively with the engineering or scien- ILO9, tific community and with any community in general, ILO10 are aware or the health, safety, and legal implications and responsibilities of the engi- pooring practice, as well as the implications resulting from technical scientific solutions. within a social and natural environment.
-Graduates also commit to appropriately set as cording to professional ethics, accountability, and norms set by the technical scientific nractice are aware of the methods and limitations of project management and business prac- tice, such as risk and change management. acknowledge the need and have the ability for independent and lifelong further learn- ing.
+Objectives SSC-2's learning outcomes ILOs • have a systematic comprehension of the central elements and concepts of the subject area of their focal studies, • possess interdisciplinary (coherent) knowledge on the subject areas of their focal stud- ies, know additional aspects of subject-related sciences, • can apply their knowledge and comprehension to conduct developments according to predefined and specific requirements, to realize results and do this in collaboration with a team of engineers, scientists, and representatives of other subject areas, • have learned fundamental development and planning methods and possess the compe- tency to apply these systematically, • know the relationship between their discipline and the general expectations of society.
+Research, Graduates ILO2, analysis, can carry out literature and data research and using databases and other sources of in- ILO3, problem formation, ILO4, solving and have a solid command of methods and procedures to document research results, ILO5 evaluation • can conduct a comparative analysis between their findings and results from theory and .200 relevant literatures and to draw conclusions relevant to their interest, • possess the necessary knowledge and comprehension to identify, formulate, and to solve problems, including aspects outside of their area of specialization, using established or newly developed methods, can transform generally formulated tasks into feature-oriented requirement profiles and conduct a scientifically based analysis by applying learned methods, can apply their knowledge and competencies to analyze developments (material char- acteristics, products, processes, methods), advance these developments, and communi- cate these to others, are able to apply various methods - mathematical analysis, computer-aided designs or systematic experimental research - to conduct task-specific investigation and/or inde- pendently resolve issues of development tasks, can select and apply suitable analysis and modelling techniques General and social competences Graduates ILO6, can work in teams and can constructively contribute as an individual and as a team ILO7, member, ILO8, • can apply various methods to communicate effectively with the engineering or scien- ILO9, tific community and with any community in general, ILO10 are aware of the health, safety, and legal implications and responsibilities of the engi- neering practice, as well as the implications resulting from technical-scientific solutions within a social and natural environment.
+Graduates also commit to appropriately act ac- cording to professional ethics, accountability, and norms set by the technical-scientific practice, are aware of the methods and limitations of project management and business prac- tice, such as risk and change management, acknowledge the need and have the ability for independent and lifelong further learn- ing. , 'o'.